978 words

 TL;DR#

-Helm isn’t magic — it’s clean engineering.
-Behind every helm install, it:
+Helm isn’t magic.
+It’s just clean engineering.
+Every time you fire off helm install, it:

 • loads, merges, and renders templates,